karan-saini-2002/kiit_hacktober/README.md

 # kiit_hacktober
-# this repo is fo all the important dsa questions.
+# this repo is for all the important dsa questions.